Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Testing the gap in distribution

 \section{Testing the gap in $P_B/P_{\rm prec}$ distribution}

-In Figure \ref{Prat_distribution} we claim that the distribution of estimated $P_B/P_{\rm prec}$ for systems with single observed planet exhibits a gap near $P_B/P_{\rm prec}=1$, while the same distribution for system with multiple observed planets do not.
-Here we discuss how we reach this conclusion through a quantitative analysis of the statistics.
+In Figure \ref{Prat_distribution} the distribution of estimated $P_B/P_{\rm prec}$ for systems with single observed planet appears to have a gap near $P_B/P_{\rm prec}=1$, while the same distribution for system with multiple observed planets does not.
+Here we discuss the statistical significance of this gap, and whether it is an artifact due to binning.

 Consider the probability of observing a system with certain $P_B/P_{\rm prec}$.
 If this probability distribution does not contain any gap associated with ivection / evection resonance, it should be approximately be given by ``smearing out" the observed distribution. i.e. we can approximate the actual distribution by replacing each observed system with a normal distribution [in $\log_{10}(P_B/P_{\rm crit})$] centered at the observed value with a certain standard deviation $\sigma$.
-Here we choose $\sigma=1$, which is about the smallest $\sigma$ for which the smeared distribution is no longer bimodal.
-This smeared distribution, after a normalization, gives our estimated probability distribution of observing a system with certain $P_B/P_{\rm prec}$.
+Here we choose $\sigma=1$ dex, which is about the smallest $\sigma$ for which the smeared distribution is no longer bimodal.
+This smeared distribution, after a normalization, gives our estimated probability distribution of observing a system with certain $P_B/P_{\rm prec}$ if there is no gap.

-We then consider whether the observed data is consistent with this estimated distribution, especially whether gaps exist.
-For each bin in the histogram, we calculate $p_\leq$, the probability that a sample drawn from the estimated distribution with the same sample size as observation contains $\leq N_{\rm obs}$ system in this bin, where $N_{\rm obs}$ is the number of observed systems in this bin. $p_\leq\ll 1$ suggests a statistically significant gap.\footnote{$p_\geq$ can be similarly defined to identify peaks.
-Here we are less interested in peaks because they could exist solely due to the distribution of $P_B$ or $P_{\rm prec}$ having a relatively narrow peak.}
+We then consider whether the observed data is consistent with this estimated gap-less distribution.
+For each bin in the histogram, we calculate $p_\leq$, the probability that a sample drawn from the estimated distribution with the same sample size as observation contains $\leq N_{\rm obs}$ system in this bin, where $N_{\rm obs}$ is the number of observed systems in this bin.

 We perform this analysis for $P_B/P_{\rm prec}$ distribution of systems with single or multiple observed planets, and the results are shown in Figure \ref{Prat_distribution_test}.
-For systems with single observed planet, there is a statistically significant gap ($p_\leq < 0.02$) between 0 and 0.5 dex.
-For systems with multiple observed planet, there is no statistically significant gap and the observed data is consistent with the estimated distribution.
+For systems with single observed planet, $p_\leq \approx 0.015$ for the bin between 0 and 0.5 dex. {We choose our null hypothesis to be that none of the 4 bins covering $P_B/P_{\rm prec}$ between -1 and 1 dex shows a gap.\footnote{The uncertainty of the gap location is mainly because our estimate may contain systematic error of order unity.} and apply a Bonferroni correction.
+This gives a significance level of 0.06, which is not (although close to) statistically significant.
+For systems with multiple observed planets, there is neither visible nor statistically significant gap, probably due to the smaller sample size.}